Adi-iitd/Super-Convergence-of-Neural-Nets/README.md

 ## Motivation:
 You might be wondering that training a model to 94% (high) test accuracy on CIFAR10 in about 75 epochs is a meaningless exercise since state-of-the-art is already above 98%.
 But don't you think, "State of the art" accuracy is an ill-conditioned target in the sense that throwing a larger model, more hyperparameter tuning, more data augmentation or longer training time at the problem will typically lead to accuracy gains, making a fair comparison between different works a delicate task.
 Moreover, the presence of Super Convergence is relevant to the understanding of the generalization of deep networks.

+![1](https://user-images.githubusercontent.com/41862477/49628809-66707e00-fa0c-11e8-9045-822c62582faa.JPG)

-The plot below illustrates the "Super Convergence" on the CIFAR10 dataset.
+> The plot shown above illustrates the "Super Convergence" on the CIFAR10 dataset.
 We can easily observe that with the modified learning rate schedule we achieve a higher final test accuracy (92.1%) than with typical training (91.2%) and that too, only in a few iterations.

-![1](https://user-images.githubusercontent.com/41862477/49628809-66707e00-fa0c-11e8-9045-822c62582faa.JPG)

 ## Super-convergence
 So let's come to the point quickly and discuss how can we achieve these state of the art results in far lesser number of training iterations.
 Many people still hold an opinion that training a deep neural network with the optimal hyperparameters is black magic because there are just so many hyper-parameters that one needs to tune.
 What kind of learning rate policy to follow, what kernel size to pick for the architecture, what weight decay and dropout value will be optimal for the regularization?
 So, let's break this stereotype and try to unleash some of these black arts.